Spedometer/CISC4900/README.md

-Required to install the following libraries:
+Required to install the following libraries:<br/>

 pip install requests